pablogonmo/github-esp32-ticker/README.md

 It will load a plain html page where you can input your WIFI (so the device can connect to your back-end server, but of course not send to the backend) and github user.

-After submitting, the device will reboot and start downloading all the data.
+After submitting, the device will reboot and start downloading all the data (if not, simply plug it in again).

 You can watch the configuration steps here:
 <video src="https://www.youtube.com/watch?v=hwvotBVL1M0&t=34s" width="600" controls>